lkesteloot/unsong/unsong.md

 There was a directionality to the world.
 I followed it.
 It led me up a hill strewn with rocks.
 I spoke the Ascending Name.
 Nothing happened.
 Okay.
 This was somewhere else.
 The usual rules didn’t apply.
 Things started coming back to me.
 The Drug Lord.
 Peyote.
 I had taken peyote.
 Now I was…where?

-[Ana?]
+[open-bracket]Ana?]
 I asked.

-[Aaron!] came the answer.
+[open-bracket]Aaron!] came the answer.
 Then a flood of pure relief and happiness.
 No affection, no confusion, just gladness that I was here.

-[What happened?
+[open-bracket]What happened?
 Where are you?
 Are you safe?]

-[I’m not sure.
+[open-bracket]I’m not sure.
 Somebody must have drugged my dinner.
 I’m…fine.
 The Drug Lord tried to extract the Vital Name from me.
 He couldn’t.
 That’s all I know.]

 I reached the top of the hill.
 Below me lay a city.
 I recognized it and drew its name out of half-forgotten memories.
 Teotihuacan.
 Birthplace Of The Gods.
 The greatest city of the pre-Columbian Americas.
 The great street down its center was the Avenue of the Dead.
 The two great structures that towered above the rest were the Pyramid of the Sun and Pyramid of the Moon.
 The pictures I had seen made them look austere and crumbling.
 Here they were covered in bright colors and streaming banners.
 Also, a waterfall of blood was flowing down the southern staircase of the Pyramid of the Moon, looking for all the world like a macabre escalator.

 The real Teotihuacan had been dead for millennia.
 This one teemed with activity.
 Ghostly shades, all.
 I wondered if they were the souls of the Drug Lord’s captives.
 I double-checked my own arms.
 At least I looked normal.

-[Where are you?]
+[open-bracket]Where are you?]
 I asked.

-[On top of some sort of demonic ziggurat.]
+[open-bracket]On top of some sort of demonic ziggurat.]

-[A demonic ziggurat.
+[open-bracket]A demonic ziggurat.
 That’s wrong on so many levels.]

 Ana didn’t laugh, which under the circumstances I guessed was kind of predictable.

-[Is it the one with the blood escalator, or the other one?]
+[open-bracket]Is it the one with the blood escalator, or the other one?]

-[The one with the blood escalator, definitely.]
+[open-bracket]The one with the blood escalator, definitely.]

 I started walking down into the city.

-[I’m coming to rescue you,] I said.
-[Hold on.]
+[open-bracket]I’m coming to rescue you,] I said. [open-bracket]Hold on.]

 There was no answer, which again made sense given the circumstances.